Instituto Tecnológico de Aeronáutica

 The Instituto Tecnológico de Aeronáutica (ITA; Aeronautics Institute of Technology) is an institution of higher education maintained by the Brazilian Air Force and is located in São José dos Campos, Brazil.
 ITA is consistently ranked as one of the top engineering schools in Brazil and engages in advanced research in aerospace science and technology.

 ITA is one of five institutes that encompass the Brazilian General Command for Aerospace Technology (CTA), having its facilities, along with its laboratories and R&D centers, inside the campus of CTA.
-ITA is a military institution but it does have civilian teachers, directors, and students.
+Despite its status as a military institution, ITA accommodates civilian professors, directors, and students.

 ITA offers regular 5-year engineering undergraduate courses (Bachelor of Engineering) and graduate programs including masters and doctoral degrees.

 History

-Montenegro hired renowned foreign professors and experts from various parts of the world to teach at ITA, the majority of them from MIT, influenced by Prof. Smith.
-At a given time of its history, ITA had teachers from more than 20 different nationalities in its faculty, an impressive number, considering it had (and still has) a faculty of little more than 100 teachers.
-Nowadays the overwhelming majority of the teachers are Brazilians, many of whom have graduated from ITA themselves.
+Casimiro Montenegro Filho, the founder of ITA, hired renowned foreign professors and experts from various parts of the world to teach at ITA, the majority of them from the MIT, influenced by Prof. Richard Smith.
+At a given time of its history, ITA had professors from more than 20 different nationalities in its faculty, an impressive number, considering it had (and still has) a faculty of little more than 100 professors.
+Nowadays the overwhelming majority of the professors are Brazilians, many of whom have themselves graduated from ITA.

+Expansion

+In 2024 it was announced that ITA will build a new campus in the city of Fortaleza, in the state of Ceará, that is set to receive its first students in 2027.